 A fire destroyed the Park Hotel Bellevue, in Abelboden.
-Fortunately there were but few resi-The damage caused is consider-N.Z. dents staying.
+Fortunately there were but few resi-The damage caused is consider N.Z.dents staying.

-Legacies to charitable institutions amount-ing to over 300,000f. have been made by Mrs. Elisa Schwab who died in Berne recently.
-N.Z.Z.
+Legacies to charitable institutions amounting to over 300,000f, have been made by Mrs. Elisa Schwab who died in Berne recently.

 A landslip is reported from Rüschegg, near Schwarzenburg, where part of the mountain is sliding down and menacing a village.
-Large cracks opened in the pastures and in the forests, understand, supplementations where heard a bard underground runblings were heard, and about eight acres of forest began to slide down.
+Large cracks opened in the pastures and in the forests, underground rumblings were heard, and about eight acres of forest began to slide down.
 Two chalets have already been destroyed, and the mass of earth is beginning to block up the Schwarz-wasser brook.
-Many houses which are in danger were evacuated.
+Many houses which are in danger was a support of the schwarz-wasser brook. were evacuated.